database64128/CubicBot/README.md

 #### 1. Grass

 The Chinese charater "草" is commonly seen in Chinese text messages.
-It could mean "Damn it!", "Oh shit!", "Fuck!", or simply "Awesome!".
+It could mean "Damn.", "Shit.", "Fuck!", or simply "Awesome!".

 This stats counter counts each individual's usage of "草" in group chats and generates usage rankings.
-Say it so many times to unlock achievements.
+Say it when you feel like it to unlock achievements.

 The counter also recognizes common typos like "cao", "艹", "c奥", "c嗷", etc.